Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 Appears on charts:

-Annie Reed was born in 1865 in Kensington, Victoria, Australia.2,3 She was the daughter of William Reed and Ann Collar.2 She married George Robson Fuller Greathead, son of Robert Greathead and Sarah Ann Bright, in 1885 in Maryborough, Victoria, Australia.1,2,3,4 Annie and her daughter Alice appeared on the 1909 Australian electoral rolls as living at 85 McConnell Street, Kensington, Newmarket,Victoria.
-Alice was a coatmaker.5 Her husband George died on before 1916 in Australia When William Gordon enlisted in 1916 he signed to say his father was deceased and his mother Annie was his next of kin.6 Annie was living in 74 Bellair Street, Kensington, Victoria in 1916 when her son William enlisted into the Australian Imperial Force.6 Annie and her children William, Alice and Ella appeared on the Australian electoral rolls in 1919 for 74 Bellair Street, Kensington, Newmarket, Maribyrnong, Victoria.
-Annie was listed as home duties, William was a sadler, Alice a tyre hand and Ella a tailoress.5 Annie and her children Alice and William appeared on the Australian electoral rolls in 1924 for 74 Bellair Street, Kensington, Newmarket, Melbourne, Victoria.
-Annie was listed as home duties, Alice a tyre hand and William a grcer.5 Annie and her daughter Alice appeared in the 1931 and 1936 Australian electoral rolls for 74 Bellair Street, Kensington, Newmarket, Melbourne, Victoria.
-Annie was described as home duties and Alice as a tyre hand.5 She died on 23 April 1945 in Kensington, Victoria, Australia.2,3,7,8 The Argus newspaper carried the message about Annie's death saying she was loved mother of Alice, Will, Ella Schofield (Oakleigh), grandma of Jean.
-Cliff, Dorothy.8
+Annie Reed was born in 1865 in Kensington, Victoria, Australia.2,3 She was the daughter of William Reed and Mary Ann Collar.2 She married George Robson Fuller Greathead, son of Robert Greathead and Sarah Ann Bright, in 1885 in Maryborough, Queensland, Australia, Sadly of their ten children only three lived beyond childhood.4,2,3,5,6 Here is a photograph believed to be of Annie and her two surviving daughters Alice and Ella.7 Annie and her daughter Alice appeared on the 1909 Australian electoral rolls as living at 85 McConnell Street, Kensington, Newmarket,Victoria.
+Alice was a coatmaker.8 Her husband George died on before 1916 in Australia When William Gordon enlisted in 1916 he signed to say his father was deceased and his mother Annie was his next of kin.
+Was his father dead or was he in prison?
+He had spent the greater part since January 1912 in prison convicted for false pretences.9 Annie was living in 74 Bellair Street, Kensington, Victoria in 1916 when her son William enlisted into the Australian Imperial Force.10 Annie and her children William, Alice and Ella appeared on the Australian electoral rolls in 1919 for 74 Bellair Street, Kensington, Newmarket, Melbourne, Victoria.
+Annie was listed as home duties, William was a sadler, Alice a tyre hand and Ella a tailoress.8 Annie and her children Alice and William appeared on the Australian electoral rolls in 1924 for 74 Bellair Street, Kensington, Newmarket, Melbourne, Victoria.
+Annie was listed as home duties, Alice a tyre hand and William a grcer.8 Annie and her daughter Alice appeared in the 1931 and 1936 Australian electoral rolls for 74 Bellair Street, Kensington, Newmarket, Melbourne, Victoria.
+Annie was described as home duties and Alice as a tyre hand.8 Annie died on 23 April 1945 in Kensington, Victoria, Australia.2,3,11,12 The Argus newspaper carried the message about Annie's death saying she was loved mother of Alice, Will, Ella Schofield (Oakleigh), grandma of Jean.
+Cliff, Dorothy.12

 Children of Annie Reed and George Robson Fuller Greathead